-Key West is an island that has been home to famous politicians, celebrities and writers over the years, but none has left more of a lasting legacy on the area than Ernest Hemingway, who made his home here in the 1930s.
+Key West, Florida is an island that has been home to famous politicians, celebrities, and writers over the years, but none has left more of a lasting legacy on the area than Ernest Hemingway, who made his home here in the 1930s.

 Hemingway lived here until he left for Cuba in 1940 and came back and forth until his death in 1961.
 Following his death, Pauline remained in the house until her death, when the house was purchased by local Bernice Dixon.
 She created the museum in 1968, which it remains today.

 Much of the house has been recreated to how it would have appeared during Hemingway’s residence and much of the furniture is original.
-Throughout the house, you can see touches of what made this man who he was, including movie posters for his novels that became film classics.
+Throughout the rooms, you can see touches of what made this man who he was, including movie posters for his novels that became film classics.
 His design aesthetic was influenced by his travels through Spain, Africa, and Cuba, as you will see in some of his more bizarre pieces.

 There’s also the polydactyl cats that Hemingway made his pets, naming them after famous actors, who still live on the property.
 He even made them a drinking fountain from an old urinal from the nearby Sloppy Joe’s bar.

 The most fascinating room to visit is Hemingway’s writing space, decorated with animal heads and mounted fish from his famous fishing trips in Cuba and hunting trips in Africa.
 It also displays shelves of books that influenced him and the typewriter he used to construct his classic novels.
 Recently, the home survived a hurricane.

 My visit to the Hemingway Home was provided by the Florida Keys Tourism Council, but all opinions are my own.